Louisville Medical Malpractice Attorney

 - Misdiagnosis or a failure to diagnose.
 Researchers at Johns Hopkins say that diagnostic mistakes cause more patient harm than any other medical error.

 - Delays in treatment.
-Whether due to a diagnosis issue or an overworked system, delays in treatment can lead to significant patient harm.
+Whether due to a diagnosis issue or an overworked system, a delayed diagnosis can lead to significant patient harm.

 - Inadequate follow-up treatment.
 Medical professionals must properly follow up with patients in order to ensure that the treatment is effective.